Theranostics - An emerging tool in drug discovery and commercialisation

 - Health status monitoring, to enable the development of more effective tools to monitor health, especially in high risk groups.

 - Diagnostics, the investigation and diagnosis of disease in symptomatic individuals.

 - Monitoring for treatment response, the development of tests to monitor compliance levels and promote optimal outcomes.

 There are several potential ways that theranostic tests can impact the commercialisation of new medicine (Figure 1).
-These include:

 - Earlier to market due to enhanced drug development including faster and more targeted clinical studies.

 - Reduced time to peak sales due to an enhanced ability to identify appropriate patients and measure efficacy with objective diagnostic criteria.